“Monmouth Beach” Senators

 In my ongoing effort to undercover Monmouth Beach history, I have determined that two United States Senators had strong connections to this shore town.

-Among Cattell’s major accomplishments were that he voted to convict President Andrew Johnson of impeachment charges in 1868, and shortly thereafter, became one of the first major developers of Monmouth Beach.
+Among Cattell’s notable accomplishments were that he voted to convict President Andrew Johnson of impeachment charges in May 1868, and shortly thereafter in 1871, became one of the first major developers of Monmouth Beach.
 He owned a large house on the eastside of Ocean Avenue just north of Valentine Street.

 Barbour, a borough native born in July 1888, also served as Rumson’s mayor from 1923 to 1928.
 An amateur heavyweight boxing champion in 1910, Barbour turned down a chance to fight pro heavyweight champ Jack Johnson (he mother advised against it).
 He left Princeton University in 1917 to take over the family business.

 He was the son of Colonel William Barbour, one of the late 19th century’s jet-setters.
 His large seashore mansion was on Ocean Avenue where the Admiralty now stands.
 He owned the Barbour Linen Thread Company, which manufactured linen treads for fishing liens and nets.

 In addition to being president of the Monmouth Beach Country Club in the late 1880s, Col. Barbour was active in national Republican politics.
 U.S. Speaker of the House Thomas Reed of Maine, a political powerhouse in the 1890s, was also his guest on several occasions.
 According to the L.B.
 Daily Record account, Barbour was known for entertaining “some of the first people of the land” and for conducting “the finest musical concerts of the Jersey Coast.”